kdandank/418CacheSim/final-report.md

 caches can also NACK the transaction, if its own cache has a conflicting pending transaction that is waiting to be serviced by the split transaction bus. <br>

-## 4. Protocols Low Level Design Choices:
+## 4. PROTOCOLS' LOW LEVEL DESIGN CHOICES:
 > * We have designed all the aforementioned protocols so that a cache miss will try to be serviced from another cache (if a cache already has the data).
 This reduces the number of memory requests required. <br>
 > In MOSI and MOESI implementations, memory writebacks only happen when a cacheline in Modified or Owner state is